Ahmed-Bishr/project_12th_week/modular-sales-analysis/README.md

 ## Building the Project

-To build the project, navigate to the project directory and run the following command:
+To build the project, navigate to the directory containing `main.c` and run the following command:

 ```
-make
+gcc main.c -o sales_analysis
 ```

-This will compile the source files and create an executable named `sales_analysis`.
+This will compile the source file and create an executable named `sales_analysis`.

 ## Running the Application